awslabs/clickstream-analytics-on-aws/docs/en/analytics/dashboard/index.md

 3. Click the **User life cycle - default** dashboard

 ## Default Dashboard
-The dashboards contains a set of reports covering the user life cycle, helps you understand how people use your website or app, from acquisition to retention.
+The dashboards contain a set of reports covering the user life cycle, helps you understand how people use your website or app, from acquisition to retention.

 | Report name | What it is |
 |-------------|------------|